owencraston/owencraston.github.io/src/data/blog/post-2/index.md

 ```

 ### Creating a Max Heap with a PriorityQueue
-To turn our PriorityQueue into a max heap we will need to pass it an instance of [comparator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-comparator/).
-Luckily most of the common comparators you'd want to use can be found [here](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/).
-The one that will enable our max heap functionality is the [compareByDescending](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/compare-by-descending.html#comparebydescending)] function.
-This will tell our PriorityQueue to give the highest priority to the highest value.
+To turn the PriorityQueue into a max heap, it will be required to pass an instance of [comparator](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-comparator/).
+Luckily, most of the common comparators can be found [here](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/).
+The one that will enable the max heap functionality is the [compareByDescending](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.comparisons/compare-by-descending.html#comparebydescending) function.
+This will tell the PriorityQueue to give the highest priority to the largest value.

 ```kotlin
 import java.util.PriorityQueue
 val nums = listOf(5, 2, 4, 1, 3)
 val maxHeap = PriorityQueue<Int>(compareByDescending{it})
 maxHeap.addAll(nums)